equinor/pyscal/README.md

 ```

 where `relperm.inc` can be used directly as an INCLUDE file in Eclipse or Flow.
+The same table as in the CSV above could have been in an XLSX file also.

 ## Python API usage

-Using the Python API, the same curves as above are made with
+Using the Python API, the same curves as above can be constructed with

 ```python
 from pyscal import WaterOil